Editorial Policies

 Copyright

-When an article is accepted for publication in Organelle, authros retain copyright of their work.
-However, authors must sign a license agreement granting Organelle Publishing Press exclusive rights to publish, distribute, and archive their work.
+When an article is accepted for publication in Organelle, authors retain copyright of their work.
+However, authors must sign a license agreement granting Organelle Interface Publishing exclusive rights to publish, distribute, and archive their work.

 License to Publish

-Before accepting a manuscript, authors must grant Organelle Publishing Press exclusive rights to publish and use their contribution.
+Before accepting a manuscript, authors must grant Organelle Interface Publishing exclusive rights to publish and use their contribution.
+See our License to Publish Form

 Corrections

-If errors are found in any work published to Organelle, authors will be assisted by Organelle Publishing Press to publish corrections.
-Notify Organelle Publishing Press of any errors at editor@organelles.org.
+If errors are found in any work published to Organelle, authors will be assisted by Organelle Interface Publishing to publish corrections.
+Notify Organelle Interface Publishing of any errors at author.support@organelles.org